 WLDG 2288 - Internship Welder/Welding Technology.
 Two hours credit.
-An experience external to the college for an advanced student in a specialized field involving a written agreement between the educational institution and a business or industry.
-Mentored and supervised by a workplace employee, the student achieves objectives that are developed and documented by the college and that are directly related to specific occupational outcomes.
-This may be a paid or unpaid experience.
-The course may be repeated if topic and learning outcomes vary.
-As outlined in the learning plan, the student will master theory, concepts, and skills involving the tools, materials, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, and legal systems associated with the particular occupation and the business/industry; demonstrate ethical behavior, safety practices, interpersonal and teamwork skills, communicate in the applicable language of the occupation and the industry.
+A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+A learning plan is developed by the college and the employer.
+As outlined in the learning plan, apply the theory, concepts, and skills involved in specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social and legal systems associated with the occupation and the business/industry; and will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry.
 Eight hours of practical experience each week.
 Prerequisite: Student must have completed 36 hours of welding courses.
-Work Keys test sections for Applied Math Level 4 and Reading for Information Level 4.